oclipa/csharp-cheat-sheet/README.md

   * Memory is contiguous, so may improve memory access patterns and CPU caching.

   * Cons:
-     * Cannot usually have multiple objects reference the same struct; each requires its own copy of the struct.
+     * Cannot usually have multiple oects reference the same struct; each requires its own copy of the struct.
      * Large structs can be slow to copy, which can impact performance.
-     * Boxing a struct (i.e. converting it in an object) can impact performance
+     * Boxing a struct (i.e. converting it in an oect) can impact performance

 ### Classes:
 ```C#